stevegrunwell/wp-password-generator/readme.txt

 == Upgrade Notice ==

+= 2.4 =
+Added i18n support.
+Refactored jQuery scripting to be more future-proof.

 = 2.3 =
 Plugin will now work in WordPress installations where wp-content/ has a different name or location.
 Scripting has been updated to work with newer versions of jQuery - version 2.3 is not suitable for WordPress versions below 3.2